Mod-VM/ModVM/README.md

 Virtual Machine for the CK project on a Compiler Design Course.

 ## Summary
-Currently some of the command procedures are implemented.
+Currently all of the command procedures are implemented.
 It checks a `.chop` file written and if the command is recognized, runs the procedure.

 ## Config
-You need a `.chop` file, either named `CK.chop` or change the appropiate line in main.cpp to your file's name (will probably be changed to allow file naming at execution).
+You need a `.chop` file, which you must pass as a parameter when executing the program.
+If no parameter is given, it takes `CK.chop` as default and if no file is found the VM won't operate.

 ## Run (Windows)
 The C++ program needs to be compiled, no executable is included.